Sojourn Overview and General Information

 Registration fees for 2019 were as follows (2020 info coming soon):

 ADULT (Over 15): $90/day

 There is also an American Canoe Association (ACA) insurance fee of $5 per person for the entire trip, except for current ACA members.
 Please download and complete the below waivers and bring with you to registration.

 Our livery Northeast Wilderness Experience (NEWE) also has a waiver that each participant renting a kayak must sign: Download NEWE Waiver

-- Guided river trip, single or tandem kayak rental (with paddle and PFD; tandem kayaks come with seats), shuttle/livery transportation to and/or from launch and take-out sites, educational programs, meals, a souvenir T-shirt, and camping sites.
+- Guided river trip, single or tandem kayak rental (with paddle and PFD; tandem kayaks come with seats), shuttle/livery transportation to and/or from launch and take-out sites, educational programs, meals, and camping sites.

 - Participants may bring their own boats and must bring their own camping equipment.

 - Registration fees are by the day and include up to three meals and one night of camping.
 Extra fees may be incurred if you plan to take advantage of the offer to camp and have dinner the night before your paddle as well as the night after your paddle is over (for example: joining for 4 days/5 nights, instead of 4 days/4 nights).